jidaqqa/mqtt_with_encryption/README.md

-# Multilateral Security for MQTT
+# Symmetric Encryption for MQTT

-* Proof-of-concept implementations for MQTT broker and MQTT client supporting Multilateral Security

-## TO BE UPDATED
+* Applying encrpytion to MQTT payload and users credential